NoromTin/Blender3D_particle_system_perfomance_test/CODE_OF_CONDUCT.md

-SOLID, any number of brunches, left merge for author, please)
+SOLID, any number of brunches, any merge, almost)